 - If those defects are located over pneumatized lateral extension of the sphenoid sinus, encephalocele can develop and lead to CSF leakage into the sinus 6

-CT cisternography demonstrate sphenoid sinus pneumatization, a defect in the superior wall of the left lateral recess of the sphenoid sinus and anteromedial temporal lobe herniating through the bony defect.
+CT cisternography demonstrates sphenoid sinus pneumatization, a defect in the superior wall of the left lateral recess of the sphenoid sinus and anteromedial temporal lobe herniating through the bony defect.

-MR cisternography is a non-invasive technique which can reveal CSF leakage in multiple planes.
-On T2-weighted spin-echo sequence, the bright CSF signal is well apperciated against the signal void air of the paranasal sinuses 1.
+MR cisternography is a non-invasive technique that can reveal CSF leakage in multiple planes.
+On T2-weighted spin-echo sequence, the bright CSF signal is well appreciated against the signal void air of the paranasal sinuses 1.